Strategy and Technology Consulting

 Petko Manolov has been Linux user since 1994 and a kernel hacker since 1997.
 He has served as maintainer of the Infineon Pegasus and Realtek RTL8150 USB-to-Ethernet Linux drivers since 1999.
 Petko designed and developed the Spyker Linux kernel profiling tool back in 2001 while at LynuxWorks, now Lynx Software Technologies, Inc. He has ported the Linux kernel to numerous ARM and MIPS CPU cores, and worked on a wide variety of embedded Linux projects.

-Petko has 13 years of experience in security for both embedded and Linux-based systems.
+Petko has over 23 years of experience in security for both embedded and Linux-based systems.

 Security architecture and embedded systems software design and development.

-Vladimir Ivanov has been worked primarily in the embedded systems field since 1994, covering technology areas such as industrial machine control, audio and video compression, communications, cryptography and general security.
+Vladimir Ivanov has over 28 years of Linux development and has worked primarily in the embedded systems field since 1994, covering technology areas such as industrial machine control, audio and video compression, communications, cryptography and general security.

 His interests include computer architectures, operating systems, microcontrollers, digital signal processors, and programmable logic, including CPLDs/FPGAs and space constrained embedded systems.